Latent Spaces for Langevin Dynamics: Coarse Grain Function Candidates

 Then

-Note that if \(ab \cap cd\) do not share endpoints, then its just zero since one of the derivatives will always be zero.
+Note that if \(ab \cap cd\) do not share endpoints, then it is just zero since one of the derivatives will always be zero.
 If they do, then let \(b\) be the atom that they share.

 One can compute

 If \(ab = bc\) then

 otherwise